 He wrote the famous book called Philosophiæ Naturalis Principia Mathematica which was published in 1687.
 He is also widely and popularly known for his theories on the law of gravitation.

-Isaac Newton works form home
+Isaac Newton works from home

 Newton obtained his Bachelor’s degree from Trinity College, Cambridge, in 1665, and was going to continue his education.
-But due to the outbreak of Bubonic plague, precautions were taken and the University was temporarily closed.
+But due to the outbreak of the Bubonic plague, precautions were taken and the University was temporarily closed.

 So Isaac Newton was working from home.